drfarhanaislam/drfarhanaislam.github.io/_posts/2023-04-18-covid-lecture.md

 splash_img_source: /assets/img/pharmacy_lecture.jpg
 ---

 I was invited to give a guest lecture on the management of COVID-19 illustrated with case studies to third-year pharmacy students.
-I gave this lecture while sick with hyperemesis gravidarum.
-The show must go on!
+I was sick with hyperemesis gravidarum at the time, but the show must go on!

 1/3